i-walker/arrow-docset/README.md

       //...
 }
 ```
-This is a pretty good [example](https://www.awesome-testing.com/2017/05/how-to-find-test-cssselector-using.html) how to specify the css selectors with this [tester](https://www.w3schools.com/cssref/trysel.asp)
+This is a pretty good [example](https://www.awesome-testing.com/2017/05/how-to-find-test-cssselector-using.html) how to specify the css selectors with this [tester](https://www.w3schools.com/cssref/trysel.asp) and an [cheat-cheet](https://www.w3schools.com/cssref/css_selectors.asp)
 - Debugging and building the docset

 ```bash